 Department of Agriculture for purposes relating to natural resource protection,

-planning, recreation, tourism, and compatible agricultural and economic development
+planning, recreation, tourism, climate resilience, and compatible agricultural and economic development

 activities.
 Without limiting these general purposes, moneys in these Funds may